bpshoe/solo/index.md

 Certified Amazon Web Services Cloud Architect and DevOps Engineer

 ## About this page
-This page was created using a combination of Github, CircleCI, Jekyll, AWS Simple Storage Service (S3) and AWS CloudFront for a 100% serverless website that is extremely low cost.
+This page was created using a combination of Github, CircleCI, Jekyll, AWS Simple Storage Service (S3) and AWS CloudFront for a 100% serverless website that is both fast and cost effective.

 ## Contact
 [Email](mailto:bpshoe@gmail.com)